Plumsail/forms-docs/source/javascript/manager.rst

         - This event is executed as soon as the form is created
         - fd.created((r) => { alert('created'); console.log(r); });
     *   - **spBeforeRender()**
-        - This event is executed before the Sharepoint form starts rendering
+        - This event is executed before the SharePoint form starts rendering
         - fd.spBeforeRender((r) => { alert('spBeforeRender'); console.log(r) });
     *   - **spRendered()**
-        - This event is executed before the Sharepoint form starts rendering
+        - This event is executed before the SharePoint form starts rendering
         - fd.spRendered((r) => { alert('rendered'); console.log(r); });
     *   - **spBeforeSave()**
-        - This event is executed before the Sharepoint form gets saved
+        - This event is executed before the SharePoint form gets saved
         - fd.spBeforeSave((r) => { alert('spBeforeSave'); console.log(r) });
     *   - **spSaved()**
-        - This event is executed as soon as the Sharepoint form is saved
+        - This event is executed as soon as the SharePoint form is saved
         - fd.spSaved((r) => { alert('spSaved'); console.log(r); });